TheMulQuaBio/TMQB/README.md

 ### Report Bugs

-Report bugs using this poroject's [GitHub issues](https://github.com/TheMulQuaBio/TMQB/issues).
+Report bugs using this project's [GitHub issues](https://github.com/TheMulQuaBio/TMQB/issues).

 If you are reporting a bug, please include:
 * Your operating system name and version.